pvcraven/2017_web_security/source/final/cole/index.rst

 and Abrons decided to quit Angular altogether.

-Eventually, Hevery went on to work for Google, specifically on a team that was currently invovled in the making of a project called Google Feedback.
+Eventually, Hevery went on to work for Google, specifically on a team that was currently involved in the making of a project called Google Feedback.
 During the development of the project, the team wrote more than 17,000 lines of code in about 6 months.
 Any programmer, including Hevery, can see that if something needs that